“Every great men was once a baby, every great trader was once a newbie.” – Unknown

 Our belief about trading, the market and about ourselves will direct our thinking and subsequent action.

 You do not trade the markets.
-You can only trade your beliefs about the markets.—Van K. Tharp
+You can only trade your beliefs about the markets.

-Sitting in front of my laptop with mocha flavour coffee beside…I am now ready to make my first million in trading.
+Sitting in front of my laptop with mocha flavor coffee beside…I am now ready to make my first million in trading.

-Here comes the rumour… “bryan..buy more of this stock, sigurado ito…double, triple bagger”
+Here comes the rumor… “bryan..buy more of this stock, sigurado ito…double, triple bagger”

-Without second thought I add more funds and increase my position.
+Without a second thought, I add more funds and increase my position.
 This is it, one big move and I’ll be on the easy street.
-Live and trade anywhere – coffee shop, beach front, anywhere in the world while earning six..seven figure from my trading account, doing the things I love, living my dream lifestyle…damn! who don’t want that kind of life?
+Live and trade anywhere – coffee shop, beachfront, anywhere in the world while earning six or seven-figure from my trading account, doing the things I love, living my dream lifestyle…damn! who doesn’t want that kind of life?

-easy money right? “pera sa hangin” as what my friend a stockbroker calls it.
+easy money right? “pera sa hangin” as what others call it.

-and from there, I started thinking how proud I am that I started trading the stock market early on and pitied those who haven’t started yet.
+And from there, I started thinking about how proud I am that I started trading the stock market early on and pitied those who haven’t started yet.
 Excited, determined, I am now ready to conquer the world!

 No first million was made.
-Only huge losses and a bloody red portfolio in front of me with another mocha flavoured coffee beside which I did not drink that time because of over thinking what have gone wrong.
+Only huge losses and a bloody red portfolio in front of me with another mocha flavored coffee beside which I did not drink that time because of overthinking what has gone wrong.